Red Baron likes to read books about German history written by foreigners. The

 Neil Robert MacGregor, Director of London's British Museum.
 The German translation of his book

-became so successful that MacGregor was nominated founding artistic director
+became so successful that MacGregor was nominated as the founding artistic director

 of Berlin's new Humboldt Forum in the year of his retirement.
 This Forum will

-be housed in the Berliner Stadtschloss, presently under reconstruction,
+be housed in the Berliner Stadtschloss, which is currently under reconstruction,

 and will later form the southern part of Berlin's